Guidance for the Public, Industry, and CMS Staff

-This guidance represents the Centers for Medicare & Medicaid Services' (CMS's) current thinking on this topic.
+This guidance represents the Centers for Medicare & Medicaid Services' (CMS') current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind CMS or the public.
-You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
-If you want to discuss an alternative approach, we encourage you to contact CMS staff listed on the title page of this guidance.
+Where warranted by unique circumstances, CMS may consider a modified approach if it satisfies the requirements of the applicable statutes and regulations.
+Individuals interested in discussing an alternative

 I. Purpose of this Guidance Document